 Along with the Bloom association, he actively raised his voice to ban from Europe devastating industrial practices such as electric pulse fishing and deep-sea trawling.
 He was awarded the “Prize of Sustainable Gastronomy” in 2019, a first in the Michelin guide history.

-Nicolas Brossard, passionate about wine and in love with his profession, was trained in the greatest houses such as Lucas Carton in Paris or the Louis XV in Monaco.
-Fate then placed him, in 2003, on the road to Richard and Maryse Coutanceau, then in search of a head sommelier.
-As soon as he arrived, he felt "at home" in this institution in La Rochelle.
-And when the Coutanceau family decided to retire, after having spent five years in the business, Nicolas was the perfect candidate to partner with Christopher.
+Nicolas Brossard, driven by a passion for fine wines and his work, forged his talents in the most reputed French establishments such as Lucas Carton in Paris and the Louis XV in Monaco.
+Destiny would play a role in 2003, when he encountered Richard and Maryse Coutanceau, who were looking for a head sommelier.
+From the moment he arrived, he felt “at home” in this La Rochelle establishment.
+And when the Coutanceau couple decided to retire, after having spent five years in the business, Nicolas was the perfect candidate to partner with Christopher.
 In 2007, they bought the restaurant together, in equal shares.
-Nicolas Brossard, room manager and head sommelier, ensures each moment is one of excellence and forever wishes to offer guests a chance to dream and to delight.
+Nicolas Brossard, restaurant manager and head sommelier, ensures each moment is one of excellence and forever wishes to offer guests a chance to dream and to delight.

 12 rue de la Cloche, 17000 La Rochelle